-See separate Gastroenteritis in Adults and Older Children, Gastroenteritis in Children, Childhood Diarrhoea, Salmonella Gastroenteritis, Campylobacter Enteritis, Shigellosis, Norovirus, Rotavirus and Rotavirus Vaccination, Giardiasis, Escherichia Coli O157 articles.
+See the separate Gastroenteritis in Adults and Older Children, Gastroenteritis in Children, Childhood Diarrhoea, Salmonella Gastroenteritis, Campylobacter Enteritis, Shigellosis, Norovirus, Rotavirus and Rotavirus Vaccination, Giardiasis, Escherichia Coli O157 articles.

 Traveller's diarrhoea has been defined as "an increase in frequency of bowel movements to three or more loose stools per day during a trip abroad, usually to a less economically developed region".

 It is estimated that 20-60% of travellers will be affected by traveller's diarrhoea around the world.
-It particularly affects those who travel from industrialised countries to developing countries, especially tropical and semi-tropical destinations.
+Traveller's diarrhoea particularly affects those who travel from industrialised countries to developing countries, especially tropical and semi-tropical destinations.
 The risk and aetiology are determined by the place of destination.
 The pathogen is often not determined but, where it is, the most common cause is one of a number of bacteria.
 Globally, enterotoxigenic Escherichia coli is the most common bacterial cause, with Campylobacter jejuni and Salmonella and Shigella species also often culprits.
 Rotaviruses and noroviruses are also common causes.
 Protozoa such as Giardia lamblia or Cyclospora spp. are more likely to cause persistent diarrhoea, lasting over two weeks.

 Information about level of risk in individual destinations is available on the National Travel Health Network and Centre (NaTHNaC) website.